Monthly Archives: December 2016

 This slideshow requires JavaScript.

-The understanding of the way that Songlines work has changed my thinking about the damage caused by the removal of Indigenous Australians from their connection to country.
-This must have had a devastating impact – causing much pain through the loss of culture and access to key information for survival.
-Australians can empathise with other displaced peoples around the world and yet the issue on our our doorstep is even more complex.
-I’m not saying that colonial Australians did this on purpose but the end result is still the same and incredibly significant for our Indigenous people.
-I had these new thoughts on board when I attended the Royal Botanic Gardens in Sydney to see Jonathan Jones’s exhibition “barrangal dyara (skin and bones)” which was Kaldor Public Arts Project no.32.
+Learning how Songlines work has changed my perspective on the harm caused by disconnecting Indigenous Australians from their land.
+The impact must have been devastating, causing deep pain through the loss of culture and vital survival knowledge.
+While Australians can relate to the struggles of displaced peoples around the world, the situation here is even more complex.
+I’m not suggesting colonial Australians did this intentionally, but the outcome remains the same—and it’s profoundly significant for our Indigenous communities.
+I had these new thoughts on board when I attended the Royal Botanic Gardens in Sydney to see Jonathan Jones’s exhibition, “Barrangal Dyara (Skin and Bones)” which was Kaldor Public Arts Project no.32.

 garden-2